Pakistan: Trump seeks Imran Khan’s help on Taliban talks

 - Analysis: Seeking truth, Mueller exposes culture of lies around Trump

+“Pakistan reiterates its commitment to play the role of facilitator in good faith,” the ministry statement said.
+“Peace and stability in Afghanistan remains a shared responsibility.”

+Pakistani media outlets, whose reporters met with Khan in Islamabad on Monday, quoted the prime minister as saying that Pakistan would continue its efforts to help peace in Afghanistan.

-At the time, Islamabad said “such baseless rhetoric … was totally unacceptable.”
-Khan stressed the United States had provided what he described as a minuscule $20 billion in aid to Pakistan.
+When Trump levelled his accusation about bin Laden last month, Islamabad said “such baseless rhetoric … was totally unacceptable.”
+Khan at the time stressed the United States had provided what he described as a minuscule $20 billion in aid to Pakistan.

+Bin Laden was killed by U.S. commandos in a surprise raid in May 2011 in the Pakistani garrison city of Abbottabad.

+According to Imtiaz Gul, a Pakistani analyst, Trump’s letter indicates there is a realization within the U.S. administration that Pakistan’s cooperation is vital to ensuring peace in Afghanistan.